Free Blog Checker the “Fifth Eye” Tool by FSG

 Where this tool can be used?

-Let’s pretend, you want to use “Broken link building” technique one day.
+Let’s pretend, you want to use the “Broken link building” technique one day.
 If you haven’t heard of that technique before, it’s a tactic that involves letting a webmaster know about broken links on their site and suggesting an alternative resource on your own website.
-For more information read these guides – Moz guide or QuickSprout guide.
+For more information read this guide – Moz guide.

-1. Open/run “!Fifth-Eye.exe” file on the Windows operating system.
+- Open/run the “Fifth-Eye.exe” file on the Windows operating system.

-2. In “Categories” tab click the “After you select the topics you click this button” button.
+- In the “Categories” tab click the “After you select the topics you click this button” button.
 If all links to be viewed belong to a single category, ignore and click away.
-If categories and subcategories of each link are of importance, in “Categories” tab above the orange button edit them, before pressing “Start” in “Settings” tab.
+If categories and subcategories of each link are of importance, in the “Categories” tab above the orange button edit them, before pressing “Start” in the “Settings” tab.

-4. Press “Upload TXT file with URL” button in the upper left corner and import URLs, one URL per line (including HTTP).
+- Press the “Upload TXT file with URL” button in the upper left corner and import URLs, one URL per line (including HTTP).

-5. Press “Save Log file” button, it will record the exact time, category and “Yes” or “No”, depending if the link fits the manual approval process.
+- Press the “Save Logfile” button, it will record the exact time, category, and “Yes” or “No”, depending on if the link fits the manual approval process.

 You can also watch this short screencast video.